JavierM42/react-line-wrapping-input/README.md

 ### overlapTechnique

-To overlap the textarea and the invisible element, the default behavior uses `display: grid` and overlapping grid areas.
-It can also be achieved with absolute positioning, if you prefer that you can use `overlapTechnique="absolute"`.
+To overlap the textarea and the invisible element, the default behavior is to use `display: grid` and overlapping grid areas.
+An equilvaent result can be achieved with absolute positioning.
+If you prefer that you can use `overlapTechnique="absolute"`.

 ## Tricks

 ### Growing the field horizontally

-If you set `width: fit-content` to the container element (`.line-wrapping-input-container`), you'll get an input that expands horizontally up to its `max-width` (if one is set) and then wraps to the next line.
+If you set the container element (`.line-wrapping-input-container`) to have `width: fit-content`, you'll get an input that expands horizontally up to its `max-width` (if one is set) and then wraps over to the next line.

 Use `overlapTechnique="absolute"` for best results.

 ### Maximum rows

 There's no straightforward way to set the maximum amount of rows for the input, but there's a trick you can use.

-Set `max-height` and `overflow: auto` on the container element (using the `.line-wrapping-input-container` selector, the `containerClassName` prop or the `containerStyle` prop) to the px value that matches the maximum number of lines you need.
+Set `max-height` and `overflow: auto` on the container element (using the `.line-wrapping-input-container` selector, the `containerClassName` prop or the `containerStyle` prop).
+The max-height should match the height that your maximum lines would have.

-If you do, my recommendation is to add any desired padding to the input and any desired borders to the container, that way the scrolling behavior will look better.
+Make sure your padding is on the input and your border is on the container, that way the scrolling behavior will look better.

-**Math cheathseet to get the max-height value**
+**How to get the correct max-height value**

-If you're using an absolute value for line-height, you'll need `max-height: PADDING_TOP + PADDING_BOTTOM + BORDER_TOP + BORDER_BOTTOM + DESIRED_MAX_LINES * LINE_HEIGHT`.
+If you're using an absolute value for `line-height`, you'll need `max-height: PADDING_TOP + PADDING_BOTTOM + BORDER_TOP + BORDER_BOTTOM + DESIRED_MAX_LINES * LINE_HEIGHT`.

-If you're using a relative value for line-height, your absolute line height is LINE_HEIGHT times FONT_SIZE.
+If you're using a relative value for `line-height`, your absolute line height is `LINE_HEIGHT` times `FONT_SIZE`.

-You can use calc() if you need to mix units or reference CSS variables.
+You can use `calc()` if you need to mix units or reference CSS variables.

 ## Known issues